ashasaxena/CaseStudy2/CS2.md

 ```

-## Data Consolidation and profiling continues: We combine occupation here specifically "teachers", label Male (1) and Female (2)

 ```r
 #2c.
 Some columns are, due to Qualtrics, malfunctioning.
 Prime examples are the following columns: “How long have you held this position?: Years”, Country of residence, Number of sons, and Current Occupation.